Katherine Hughes (activist): Personal life

 Hughes had relationships with various men, but she never married.
 One of her suitors was Paul von Aueberg, who was Protestant.
 Aueberg's letters to Hughes survived, and indicate that the couple discussed whether children should be raised in the faith of their mother or their father.

 In her later years, Hughes lived in New York City.
 She died of cancer on April 26, 1925, at her sister's house in The Bronx, New York.
 Hughes was survived by her father, two brothers, and two sisters.

 Legacy

-According to Fort Edmonton Park, her work was initially "forgotten, or perhaps ignored", only being acknowledged long after her death.
+According to research produced by the staff of the Fort Edmonton Park, her work was initially "forgotten, or perhaps ignored", only being acknowledged long after her death.
 There are several possible explanations for why this might have happened: Hughes' multiple travels scattered her records, letters written by the founders of the Canadian Women's Press Club were lost, Miriam Green Ellis and other colleagues unintentionally or deliberately excluding her in their publications, twentieth-century scholars potentially being reluctant to acknowledge an anti-suffragist, and negative perceptions surrounding her Irish activism.
 Hughes' activism was also ignored by scholars writing about the history of Irish nationalism in Canada, and these omissions may have been prompted by her ideological views.

 She is the only female Irish nationalist to have an entry in the Dictionary of Canadian Biography.